 How Well Do They Work?

-A wooden knife block can easily protect your knives from most damage.
-If you hand-wash your knives, simply wipe them dry with a towel and store the knife it its own slot.
+A knife block can easily protect your knives from most damage.
+If you hand-wash your knives, simply wipe them dry with a towel and store the knife in its own slot.

-Drawer insert knife blocks are an ideal choice if you have the space.
+Drawer insert knife blocks are an ideal choice if you want to save on counter space.
 Your knives can stay protected from damage and tucked out of sight in a tidy wooden rack, sized to fit most kitchen drawers.